-The Quicken Trust aims to exercise Christian principles – inspired by the likes of William Wilberforce, Lord Shaftesbury and Florence Nightingale.
+The Quicken Trust aims to exercise Christian principles – inspired by the likes of William Wilberforce, Lord Shaftesbury and Elizabeth Fry.

 Quicken Trust is a combination of a charity, a mission and a ministry.
 The word “charity” is sometimes devalued now to embrace the idea that a donor gets something in return.
 Quicken is determined that the real meaning of charity is not lost.
 It means love – expressed in action and sometimes sacrifice – with no expectation of anything in return.

 These values have underpinned Quicken’s work in Kabubbu since it began in 2000.
-They have also attracted hundreds of supporters and sponsors who are helping to transform Kabubbu, many by sponsoring children (Sponsor).
-Schools have been built (Education); a health centre has been established; so too has a foster home for orphans (Community Welfare).
+They have also attracted hundreds of supporters and partners who are helping to transform Kabubbu, many by partnering children (Child Partnership).
+Schools have been built (Education); a Health Centre has been established; so too has a foster home for orphans (Community Welfare).

 If these values and Quicken’s mission resonates with you, there are many ways to get involved in helping to change Kabubbu.
 (Visit us as a volunteer)